rbrn/angular-keycloak/README.md

 ## Pre-requisites

-Have a keycloak instance running and update your configuration on the init function inside `keycloak.service.ts`.
+Have a keycloak instance running and update your configuration on the init function inside `keycloak-local.service.ts`.

 Alternatively setup a new Keycloak server using Docker: